VR Lab Equipment and Resources

 3D Printing Resources

 The lab has a workshop with 3D printing facilities to support prototyping, experimentation, and development of physical models and devices.
-Our printers are categorized into FDM (Fused Deposition Modeling) and Resin (SLA/DLP) printing technologies to meet a wide range of needs.
+Our printers are organized into FDM and Resin (SLA/DLP) technologies to meet a wide range of needs.

 FDM printers are ideal for creating functional prototypes with different materials and large models.